 Successful leaders prioritize their values and goals.
-Their daily behaviours mirror their priorities in life, reflect what they value and what they aspire.
-If you say that investing in your future is vital, you spend most of your time distracted on social media, then you are lying to yourself.
+Their daily behaviors mirror their priorities in life and reflect what they value and what they aspire to.
+If you say that investing in your future is vital, and you spend most of your time distracted on social media, then you are lying to yourself.
 Life and business warrant an honest assessment of your priorities.
 Explore these questions:

 - What matters to you more than anything in your life?

 - What inspires you to be better as a leader?

 - How would you know you had embodied that value?

 - What would it look, hear, and feel like?

 Asking these questions illuminates the path forward with clarity, confidence, and inspiration to move toward the future you desire.